thlaure/thlaure/README.md

 - *2021* : [We Act 4 Earth](https://weact4earth.fr/) **volunteer fullstack web developer**
   - Development of a login portal to connect Moodle database to HubSpot contact list
   - Maintenance and migration of the association's website
-  - Monitoring news about green IT, sustainable development and Corporate Social Responsibility
+  - Monitoring news about green IT, sustainable development and CSR
   - Association which aim to help companies to deploy CSR strategy to reduce their environmental impact, with a e-learning approach

 ---